And for a lot of businesses and organizations, it’s also one of the most challenging.

 14. Run a Facebook Ad

 Facebook offers a number of advertising options you can use to reach a new social media audience.

-Using Facebook Ads allowed Liberty Jane Clothing to add more than 2,000 contacts to their email list in a single month.
+Using Facebook Ads, Liberty Jane Clothing added more than 2,000 contacts to their email list in a single month.

 15. Offer exclusive access